hermanconnor/design-patterns-typescript/1-creational-patterns/singleton/SINGLETON.md

 1. **Single Instance**: Only one instance of the class exists.
 2. **Global Access Point**: Provides a way to access that instance.
-3. **Lazy Initialization**: The instance is created only when it is needed.
+3. **Lazy Initialization**: The instance is created only when it is needed. (optional)
 4. **Thread Safety**: In multi-threaded applications, measures may be taken to ensure that multiple threads do not create separate instances.

-### Common Implementation Steps:
+### When to Use the Singleton Pattern

-1. **Private Constructor**: This prevents other classes from instantiating the Singleton.
+- When you need to control access to shared resources, such as a configuration object or a connection pool.
-2. **Static Method**: A static method is provided to return the instance.
+- When you want to ensure that only one instance of a class is used throughout the application.
-3. **Static Variable**: A static variable holds the instance of the Singleton.
+- When the overhead of creating a new instance is high and you want to save resources.

 ### Example